LTJG Albert Joseph Smith

 He was also coach of the Arizona’s tennis team, which competed against teams from other ships.
 In April 1941 the team consisted of just five players, but the coach hoped that others would join in to help with at least two matches each week.

-Mr. Smith was survived by his widow, Josephine Ash Smith, and their five children, ages six to about 19.
+Mr. Smith was survived by his widow, Josephine Ash Smith, whom he married in 1919.
+They had five children.
 The spring 1940 Census said the family lived at Long Beach, California, and that the household included his step-mother, Margaret Bray.

 Sources: At ‘Em Arizona; The News and Observer of Raleigh, North Carolina; The Daily Oklahoman of Oklahoma City; Census; Navy enlistment & service records; Virginia marriage license.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.